Is there anything more satisfying than biting something chewy or crunchy when you are hungry?

 - salt and pepper

-1. Cut the cooked spinach into small pieces: you can use a food processor, a knife or a scissor.
+1. Cut the cooked spinach into small pieces: you can use a food processor, a knife, or a scissor.

 2. Place all ingredients in a large bowl and mix well with a spoon.
 Let it rest for 10-15 minutes, then check the consistency with your hands.
 It must be quite firm to allow you to form perfect patties without sticking on your hands.
 If it does, add some more bread crumbs.

 3. Pour a good layer of extra virgin olive oil in a large skillet (about 0.5 cm, 2 inches) and heat it up on medium-high heat.
-Fry your patties on medium heat for 3 – 4 minutes on each sides or until they get a nice crust.
+Fry your patties on medium heat for 3 – 4 minutes on each side or until they get a nice crust.

 4. Serve them with a salad or make delicious veggie burgers.
-You can store them in the fridge in an airtight container; they last perfectly 3-4 days and will be your favourite protein bites!
+You can store them in the fridge in an airtight container; they last perfectly 3-4 days and will be your favorite protein bites!